camunda/camunda-docs/docs/product-manuals/tasklist/deployment/install-and-start.md

 ./bin/tasklist
 ```

-You’ll know Tasklist has started successfully when you see messages similar to:
+You’ll know Tasklist has started successfully when you see messages similar to the following:

 ```
 2020-12-09 13:31:41.437  INFO 45899 --- [           main] i.z.t.ImportModuleConfiguration          : Starting module: importer